Potentially historic winter storm to slam much of the US with destructive ice and heavy snow

 States prepare for the worst

-States of emergency are in effect for at least five states – North Carolina, South Carolina, Georgia, Arkansas and Virginia – ahead of the storm.
+States of emergency are in effect for at least 10 states – Missouri, Arkansas, Louisiana, Mississippi, Tennessee, Alabama, Georgia, North Carolina, South Carolina and Virginia – ahead of the storm.

 The orders help free up and mobilize resources to respond to and prepare for the storm.

 “I encourage all North Carolinians to stay home and off the roads this weekend unless absolutely necessary so first responders can do their jobs safely and effectively,” North Carolina Gov. Josh Stein said in a news release.
-Officials warned the storm could impact all the state’s roads.
+Officials warned that the storm could affect all the state’s roads.

-“Some locations can see winter weather like they haven’t seen in years,” North Carolina Transportation Sec.
-Daniel Johnson said.
+“Some locations can see winter weather like they haven’t seen in years,” North Carolina Transportation Secretary Daniel Johnson said.
 “The storm has our full attention.”

-Crews across North Carolina, Arkansas and Texas were out treating roads and bridges, but officials warned impacts will likely linger into next week.
+Crews across North Carolina, Mississippi, Arkansas and Texas were out treating roads and bridges, but officials warned that impacts will probably linger into next week.

-The long-lasting nature is why Georgia’s state of emergency last for seven days with the impending winter storm, Gov. Brian Kemp said Thursday.
-Kemp said he has authorized calling up 500 National Guardsman to be on standby as needed.
-The Georgia Department of Transportation will begin treating roads early Saturday morning.
+The long-lasting nature is why Georgia’s state of emergency declaration lasts seven days with the impending storm, Gov. Brian Kemp said Thursday.
+Kemp said he has authorized calling up 500 National Guard members to be on standby as needed.
+The Georgia Department of Transportation will begin treating roads early Saturday.

 Record-breaking cold possible

-The Arctic cold invasion that will feed this winter storm arrives in the Midwest and Plains Thursday into Friday and will then spread into the South and East this weekend.
+The Arctic cold invasion that will feed this winter storm arrives in the Midwest and Plains Thursday into Friday and will then spread into the South and East this weekend, locking in any snow or ice impacts and delaying recovery.
 Dozens of locations could break daily high and low cold temperature records, especially this weekend into early next week.

+Public schools in Chicago and Des Moines, Iowa, have canceled classes and activities Friday due to the dangerous wind chills, which could reach minus-35 degrees and minus-29 degrees, respectively.

-The worst of the cold will push into parts of the South while also spreading into the Northeast on Saturday, plunging thermometers as much as 20 to 40 degrees colder than average.
+The worst of the cold will push into parts of the South while spreading into the Northeast on Saturday, plunging thermometers as much as 20 to 40 degrees below average.

 The-CNN-Wire